Key Factors to Consider When Installing Exterior Wall Cladding

 Concealed fastening construction typically costs more, takes more skill, and requires longer installation times.

-These use a machined edge on the panel to engage a clip that is fastened to vertical sub-framing.
+Modulo uses a machined edge on the panel to engage a clip that is fastened to vertical sub-framing.
 These systems are designed for plank, linear looks and will need the same height of panel in any given installation row.
 Simple-to-install, routed edge concealed clip systems are typically delivered right to the job site, which is a boon to project timelines.

-These also use a routed edge on the panel and clip but are designed for one panel to overlap the next panel below, typically by 1”.
+Scaleo systems also use a routed edge on the panel and clip but are designed for one panel to overlap the next panel below, typically by 1”.
 These systems are more common in residential applications (think Joanna Gaines of Fixer Upper and her beloved “shiplap”).
 This type of system can give the rainscreen façade a traditional wood siding look.

-Achieve Architectural Freedom with HPL Exterior Cladding
+Achieve Architectural Freedom with Phenolic Exterior Cladding

-Deciding how to install HPL exterior cladding considers many factors.
+Deciding how to install phenolic exterior cladding considers many factors.
 When weighing vertical or horizontal, exposed or concealed fastening, and the various material choices available, you’ll need to consider mechanical properties, finish, corrosion protection, code compliance as well as design aesthetic.

 A thorough understanding of the project specifications and unique pressures of the application will make all the difference.

-Fundermax's HPL compact panels can meet your exterior needs and are available for interior and laboratory applications too.
+Fundermax's compact phenolic panels can meet your exterior needs and are available for interior and laboratory applications too.
 Our durable high-pressure laminate panels are used in commercial and residential buildings, labs, university buildings, public facilities, and more.
 Visit our project gallery to find out more about Fundermax, a globally trusted, sustainable brand.